SimonPadbury/b5st/README.md

 ## Child-Themes and b5st

-_I recommend you do not simply use b5st as-is, and then do all your designing in a child theme._ b5st is only a meant to be a place to start a WordPress/Bootstrap 5 project.
+_I recommend you do not simply use b5st as-is, and then do all your designing in a child theme._

+b5st is only a meant to be a place to start a WordPress/Bootstrap 5 project.
 It is easier and better to directly rebuild b5st to suit your design needs.
 Besides, future improvements to b5st may make it not compatible with your child theme -- so, you may not be able to “upgrade” your project to a newer version of b5st simply by swapping it out.

-With that said, you can develop child themes based off _your_ b5st-based project.
-After you have taken and made b5st your own, modifying its layouts, styles etc. to create your own design, and then deployed it on a live website, you can later make child themes _from what will then be your (client’s) website theme_.
+With that said, you can develop child themes _based off your (b5st-based) project_.
+After you have taken and made b5st your own, modifying its layouts, styles etc. to create your own theme, and then deployed it on a live website, then you can later make child themes _from what will then be your (client’s) website theme_.
 For example, for special occasions you can make a child themes with alternate colors and backgrounds, seasonal layout changes, etc.

 To aid you at that point, b5st has the following child-theme friendly features: